Derived categories of nodal del Pezzo threefolds: Introduction

-{\bf Acknowledgements} E.S. was partially supported by the Laboratory of Mirror Symmetry NRU HSE, RF government grant, ag.
-N~14.641.31.0001 and by the EPSRC grant EP/T019379/1 Derived categories and algebraic $\Kt$-theory of singularities.
-We thank Martin Kalck, Alexander Kuznetsov, Yuri Prokhorov, Fei Xie for discussions and interest in our work.
+E.S. was partially supported by the EPSRC grant EP/T019379/1 Derived categories and algebraic $\Kt$-theory of singularities.
+We thank Ivan Cheltsov, Martin Kalck, Alexander Kuznetsov, Yuri Prokhorov, Michael Wemyss, Fei Xie for discussions and interest in our work.
+We thank Alice Rizzardo and Theo Raedschelders for organizing the 2019 Liverpool workshop ``The Geometry of Derived Categories'' where our previous work \cite{Kalck-Pavic-Shinder} has been presented and this work has been conceived.